PyCBC

-PyCBC is an open source software package primarily written in the Python programming language which is designed for use in gravitational-wave astronomy and gravitational-wave data analysis.
-PyCBC contains modules for signal processing, FFT, matched filtering, gravitational waveform generation, among other tasks common in gravitational-wave data analysis.
+PyCBC is a free and open-source software package primarily written in the Python programming language which is designed for use in gravitational-wave astronomy and gravitational-wave data analysis.
+PyCBC contains modules for signal processing, fast Fourier transforms, matched filtering, gravitational waveform generation, among other tasks common in gravitational-wave data analysis.

 The software is developed by the gravitational-wave community alongside LIGO and Virgo scientists to analyze gravitational-wave data, search for gravitational-waves, and to measure the properties of astrophysical sources.
-It has been used to analyze gravitational-wave data from the LIGO and Virgo observatories to detect gravitational-waves from the mergers of neutron stars and black holes and determine their statistical significance.
-PyCBC based analyses can integrate with the Open Science Grid for large scale computing resources.
+It has been used to analyze gravitational-wave data from LIGO and VIRGO to detect gravitational-waves from the mergers of neutron stars and black holes and determine their statistical significance.
+PyCBC-based analyses can integrate with the Open Science Grid for large scale computing resources.
 Software based on PyCBC has been used to rapidly analyze gravitational-wave data for astronomical follow-up.